sagarjha/multi-run/README.md

 ## gdb ##
 For this example, suppose our distributed program has a rare non-deterministic bug.
 In the buggy execution, all nodes hang while in the correct execution, they all exit cleanly before 20 seconds.
 We don't want to manually run each execution inside gdb using multi-run in hopes of hitting a buggy run.
 Instead, we can use multi-run-loop to start a loop running the program in gdb.
 The good thing is that when the program hits the bug, successive loop iterations have no effect since the previous iteration is not complete.
 This means that you can leaeve the loop running in the background and check periodically if the bug has been triggered.

 The following video shows exactly this.
 I start a loop running 200 iterations with a 25 second delay.
 The buggy execution is triggered in the 85^th iteration of the loop, after more than 35 minutes.
+I then debug in gdb after aborting the loop and interrupting the program.

 [![multi-run-loop](https://img.youtube.com/vi/t5SYBEicqsw/0.jpg)](https://www.youtube.com/watch?v=t5SYBEicqsw)

 Similarly, programs can be run in a loop (with or without gdb) to loosely verify that they are working every time.
-But, what if the programs do not exit and enter an infinite loop instead?
+But, what if the programs do not exit in a correct execution, but enter an infinite loop instead?
 You can interleave a loop that runs _^C_ so that the next run can start!
 The ability to write a multi-run script expressing these timing constraints (for multiple loops) will be very helpful here.
 Eshell